-A publication accompanied by a crafted object will be launched in September 2019 at the art space a-dash in Athens, in conclusion of the first stage of this transmedial cartographical investigation.
+A publication accompanied by a crafted object is in preparation, in conclusion of the first stage of this transmedial cartographical investigation.

 A research project supported by the French Institute of Athens and the Zhdk-Avina found.
 Made possible thanks to the collaboration of TART Projects in Zürich, Y Residency, Yellow Brick and a-dash in Athens.